GeneralProducts/day-of-code/_posts/2018-09-09-get-started.md

 ## Process the files

-You are going to run a command to make the Ruby code libraries (known as "gems", rather charmingly) in the Gemfile file work on your computer.
+You are going to run a command to download the Ruby code libraries (known as "gems", rather charmingly) listed in the Gemfile that are needed for this project, and make them run on your computer.
 Type the following and press **enter**:

 {% highlight bash %}
   bundle